AI Doesn't Hallucinate About Your Product

 It Repeats What You Told It Last Quarter.

-AI source error is the failure mode in which an AI system accurately retrieves and presents outdated or incorrect information from its knowledge base - producing outputs that are factually wrong yet indistinguishable from accurate responses.
+AI source error is the failure mode in which an AI system accurately retrieves and presents outdated or incorrect information from its knowledge base; it produces outputs that are factually wrong.
 Unlike hallucination (the AI inventing facts), source error means the AI did exactly what it was designed to do: retrieve your data and present it confidently.
 The data was simply no longer true.

 There’s a narrative about AI accuracy that I think is fundamentally misleading, and I want to correct it.

-The narrative says: “AI sometimes hallucinates - it makes things up.
+The narrative says: “AI sometimes hallucinates, or makes things up.
 This is a known limitation.
 We need better models, better prompts, better guardrails.”

 This narrative is correct about the phenomenon of hallucination.
 It is incorrect about the primary risk for B2B companies using AI in their revenue stack.